alexandertrefz/essence/packages/website/diagnostics.md

 ### `invalid-number`

 A Number Literal holds something that is not a digit — `0xFF`, `0b101`, `1e5`.
-Essence has no hexadecimal, binary or exponent form; a Number is written in decimal digits, grouped with `_` where that helps.
+Essence has no hexadecimal, binary or exponent form; a Number is written in the digits `0` through `9`, grouped with `_` where that helps, with a fractional part written behind a `.`.

+### `mixed-rational-literal`

+A Rational Literal was written as a fraction and as a decimal at once — `1.5/2`, `1/2.5`.
+The two are spellings of the same thing: `3/4` and `0.75` are one Rational, and a Literal that carries both says it twice and leaves it to the reader which digits belong to which.

+Write one of them.
+The whole Literal is dropped rather than its tail alone, so what is left behind is never read as a Statement of its own.

+### `partial-decimal-literal`

+A decimal Literal was written with one side of its point empty — `.5`, or `1.` at the end of a line.
+A decimal joins an Integer, a `.` and the digits behind it, all three written flush, and neither half stands for a Rational on its own.

+Write both sides: `0.5`, `1.0`.
+Dropping the `.` is the other answer where a whole Number was what was meant.

+A `.` that is not followed flush by digits is untouched by this, and means what it always did: `1.foo` reads a member off an Integer, and `.price` is a member path.

 ### `invalid-escape`